 30 est. Chapter I: At the Zoo During a Pandemic (First 6 pages posted 5.18.20; Last page 10.23.20)

 Appendix: Chapter Notes & Questions for Thought/ Discussion – Ch.’s A-I (partially done for most chapters, included with Chapters in blog), Ch.
-D complete; Chapters A & H are pretty complete.
+D complete; Ch’s A, E, F & H are pretty complete.

 All ten (ex-9) chapters of “The Adventures of Aspie Mouse” have been posted in some form.
-Chapters Pre-A, A, B, C, D, E & H are complete.
-The other three chapters (F, G, I) are plotted, with anywhere from 1-7 early pages posted.
-After posting Ch.
-D’s final (4th) version and then Ch’s.
-A & H (original Ch.
-J), the manuscript has now been submitted to agents to pursue print publication.
-If no favorable replies are received, another group of agents will be contacted once ALL chapters are complete in some form (March, 2021).
+As noted above, Chapters Pre-A, A, B, C, D, E, F & H are complete, while Ch’s G & I are plotted out and to be drawn next, with 1 and 7 pages already posted respectively.
+Once G & I are complete (along with an “insert” addition to Ch.
+B), a group of agents will be contacted about pursuing commercial publication (current forecast: March, 2021).
 As noted elsewhere in this blog, once the graphic novel is published, completed chapters will be removed from this blog, except for Ch.
-Pre-A & the first page/ few pages for each of the other nine chapters.
+Pre-A & the first page/ few pages of each of the other nine chapters.
 Comments remain welcome even post-formal publication!
-Once all ten chapters are complete, new chapters for a projected sequel will be added as developed, and posted here in full until they too are published.
+Once all ten chapters are complete, new chapters for a projected sequel will be posted to the blog as they are developed, until they too get published.

 Any artist (especially one on the Autism Spectrum) who thinks s/he can improve upon the artwork in this blog is invited to contact the author (firstname.lastname@example.org) ASAP about submitting samples, potential compensation, etc.